GET THE KIDS GROWING!

 Make sure they have some ownership

-Something Bernie mentioned in his article that we really appreciated was ensuring that children have a sense of ownership around the garden.
+Something we find important is ensuring that children have a sense of ownership around the garden.
 They’ll be a lot more invested if they feel like the garden is theirs, too.
-Don’t dictate every part the experience; loosen up and let kids truly be involved.
+Don’t dictate every part of the experience; loosen up and let kids truly be involved.
 It will be more fun for you this way too, we promise!

-When it’s time to start planning, do some research together and let your child choose several plants or vegetables that he or she wants to grow.
+When it’s time to start planning, do some research together and let your child choose several plants or vegetables that they want to grow.
 You might even consider giving them their very own section of the garden to plant whatever they want.
-Talking about the different kinds of plants, touring through the seed store, and letting kids make choices, followed by involving them in the day-to-day gardening chores, will get them excited and keep them interested.
+Talk about different kinds of plants, tour the seed store, and involve them in the day-to-day gardening chores.
+This will get your kids excited and keep them interested about gardening.

 Embrace beneficial bugs

 We’ll say it again – kids love bugs!
-Gardening just happens to be the perfect opportunity to indulge that attraction, while teaching them about the importance and usefulness of these tiny garden friends.
-Incorporate flowers and plants that attract bees with this pollinating bulb kit, and put a ladybug house or butterfly house in your garden.
+Gardening is the perfect opportunity to indulge that attraction, while teaching them about the importance of these tiny garden friends.
+Incorporate flowers and plants that attract bees, put a ladybug house or butterfly house in your garden.
 Your child will be out there constantly, peeking at the tiny residents.

 Make it fun

 Play is obviously a huge part of being a kid, and the way to get kids to stick with anything is to make it fun!
-We loved Bernie’s suggestion of having your child make hand-drawn signs for each plant variety in the garden, and that’s just one way to involve kids.
-Install a rain gauge so he or she will want to run out and check it after a downpour.
+Having your child make hand-drawn signs for each plant variety in the garden to make them feel involved.
+Install a rain gauge so they will want to run out and check it after a downpour.
 Make a game out of regularly checking on the progress of your plants, and get excited when you see them grow and change.
-Pick up some kid-sized tools in bright colours and fun gardening gloves to make it easy and appealing to dig in the dirt and help you with your regular garden tasks.
+Pick up some kid-sized tools in bright colours and fun gardening gloves to make it easy and appealing to dig in the dirt.
 Pair watering the garden with running through the sprinkler or a fun water fight with the hose!
 The possibilities are endless – just think like a kid.

 Not only will you have fun spending time with your little one outdoors, but the teachable moments it will create are so wonderful.
 Before you know it, your family will be enjoying fresh veggies right from your own garden – and that will be so much more exciting for little ones if they helped!
-Ready to start planning?
-Try these 6 edgy veggies to shake up your garden, and your dinner table.
+Your kids will be gardening on their own before you know it!

 Have fun, little sprouts!